© Halifax Citadel Army Museum

 The Road to Vimy and Beyond - new!

-The Army Museum is featuring a brand new exhibit in 2014 marking the First World War Centennial.
+The Army Museum is featuring a brand new exhibit to mark the First World War Centennial.
 This exhibit commemorates the service and sacrifice of the soldiers in the First World War, and in particular, highlights the stories of the soldiers from Nova Scotia.

 A key element of The Road to Vimy and Beyond is the best replica of the Vimy Memorial* in the world.
 The replica is the most complete, in terms of size and detail, and is specially lit and interpreted with panels so visitors can learn about its significance and thus the importance of the battle that was fought at Vimy Ridge.